 With regards to the AO Spine scale system, the recommended plan of management includes:

-The asymptomatic vertebral artery injury has not shown to hinder the operative management of the subluxations.
-The use of aspirin is recommended in the post-operative period.
+The asymptomatic vertebral artery injury has not been shown to hinder the operative management of the subluxations.
+The use of aspirin is recommended in the postoperative period.
 There is still no shared consensus for managing symptomatic vertebral artery injuries associated with traumatic cervical spine subluxations.

 The subluxation of the cervical spine and the associated complications can have negative impacts on patients’ functionality and their quality of life.
-Most of the patients with poor neurological status are dependent upon their care-providers even for their activities of daily living.
+Most patients with poor neurological status are dependent upon their care providers even for their activities of daily living.

 Hospital-acquired pneumonia and pressure ulcers harbinger disability and lurk mortality, most often in subsets of patients with ASIA grades of A, B, and C.